sourcegraph/handbook/content/company-info-and-process/communication/asynchronous-communication.md

 ### Artifacts

 Async is most effective when there’s a place for communication to occur over time.
 We use [RFCs](../communication/rfcs/index.md), Google Docs, Pull Requests, GitHub issues, and Asana tasks as artifacts.
-Artifacts give us time to go away and give thoughtful consideration and can act as a record of how we [made decisions](../communication/decisions.md).

 While decisions can be initiated or discussed in synchronous sessions when it makes sense, **making** the decision in an artifact helps others to understand the context around the decision and provide feedback or ask questions in a self-contained space.
 It also avoids requiring people to be in the meetings themselves to participate in decision-making.
 Decisions discussed in synchronous meetings should be consciously shared with all interested parties, giving them the opportunity to share opinions and objections in the relevant artifact.
-Take some time to read about [how we make decisions at Sourcegraph](../communication/decisions.md).

 ### Single sources of truth